webspace-sdk/svox-tools/README.md

 # svox-tools
-Command line tools for Smooth Voxels
+Command line tools for converting to/from [Smooth Voxels](https://github.com/jel-app/smoothvoxels) files.

 Included in this repo are two tools: